Knight-Machine-Learning/KickstarterPrediction/README.md

 The goal of this project is to create the best classifier to predict whether or not a given kickstarter project will reach its goal.
 I will be using the XGBoost classification algorithm for my model.
 Kickstarter is a crowdfunding platform, and new projects on kickstarter must declare a goal of how much money they hope to raise.
+This dataset contains all kickstarter projects launched before 2018.
+Since the .csv file is over 25 MB, I can't upload it to GitHub.
+However, the data can be obtained at the following link: https://www.kaggle.com/datasets/kemical/kickstarter-projects

-Since the goal of my project is to maximize prediction accuracy, my exploratory data analysis revolves around calculating and plotting the success rate of projects by certain features
+Since the goal of my project is to maximize prediction accuracy, my exploratory data analysis revolves around calculating and plotting the success rate of projects by certain features.

 The features already included in the dataset proved to be beneficial, however I also found that several additional features extracted from a given project's title to have a positive impact on prediction accuracy.
 Examples of such engineered features are indicators of